SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 ## What primitive types are supported?

-Any type can be wrapped.
+Any type (except `ICollection`) can be wrapped.
 Serialisation and type conversions have implementations for:
 * string

 * int